 The middle build belongs to the antagonist, who is continually putting obstacles in the way of the protagonist.

 Your goal here is to build tension and increase the stakes for the protagonist.
 You might answer some questions here but you’ll want to raise even more.
 The protagonist is confronting increasingly complicated challenges.
 Demonstrate how they are learning (possibly changing) and setting new goals.

 Create a scene where something happens that forces the protagonist to accept the quest.
 Accepting the journey is what launches the middle build.

 At the midpoint of the story, the protagonist shifts from avoiding the problem (by relying on old patterns of behavior and thinking) to actively attacking the problem (with a new way of viewing the challenge).

-Editor Tip: Up to the midpoint of the story, the protagonist has been generally running from the villain, playing for time while they figure out a strategy or develop new skills.
+Editor Tip: Up to the midpoint of the story, the protagonist has generally been running from the villain, playing for time while they figure out a strategy or develop new skills.
 The midpoint is where they turn and begin actively going on the offensive.

-Crossing Story Grid terminology with that of The Hero’s Journey, your story’s middle build will contain the second major progressive complication of your global story (crossing the threshold), the third progressive complication (test, allies, enemies), the turning point complication (the ordeal), and the crisis (apotheosis).
+Your story’s middle build will contain the second major progressive complication of your global story (crossing the threshold), the third progressive complication (test, allies, enemies), the turning point complication (the ordeal), and the crisis (apotheosis).